status-im/status-mobile/doc/new-guidelines.md

   same language used by designers.
 Even though the directory lives alongside the rest of the codebase, we should think of it as an external entity that abstracts away particular Status domain knowledge.
-Additionally, components inside `quo2` should no rely on re-frame, i.e. they should not dispatch events or use subscriptions.
+Additionally, components inside `quo2` should not rely on re-frame, i.e. they should not dispatch events or use subscriptions.

 #### Re-frame